tabarra/txAdmin/docs/events.md

 At the moment, this is only used to signal the txAdmin in-game Menu if the configured language has changed, and can be used to easily test custom language files without requiring a server restart.

 ## txAdmin:events:healedPlayer (v4.8)
+This event was deprecated on v8.0, and soon will stop being triggered.
+Please use `txAdmin:events:playerHealed` instead.

+## txAdmin:events:playerHealed (v8.0)
 Broadcasted when a heal event is triggered for a player/whole server.
 This is most useful for servers running "ambulance job" or other resources that keep a player unconscious even after the health being restored to 100%.
 Event Data:
-- `id`: The ID of the healed player, or `-1` if the entire server was healed.
+- `target`: The ID of the healed player, or `-1` if the entire server was healed.
+- `author`: The name of the admin that triggered the heal.

 ## txAdmin:events:announcement (v4.8)
 Broadcasted when an announcement is made using txAdmin.